eamy-org/eamy-web/src/texts/help/domain.capabilities.help.eamy.org.md

-Capabilities domains is a classification of the capabilities that are or should be available as a part of openHIT capabilities.
+Capabilities domains is a classification of the capabilities available as a part of EAMY applications.
 This diagram is not interactive.
 It will be updated in the openHIT version 0.4.